We envision a future where all rural citizens use their civic power and engagement to foster and sustain vibrant and successful communities.

-NRP convenes and leads “County Conversations’’ in each of our focus counties.
-These conversations are with a bi-partisan group of community leaders, non-profit leaders, faith leaders, sorority/fraternity leaders, etc. The conversations give us invaluable feedback and ideas that informs our work and has a significant impact on the community.
+NRP convenes and leads various types of virtual and in-person “Conversations’’ in our focus counties.
+These conversations include bipartisan community leaders, nonprofit leaders, faith leaders, sorority/fraternity leaders, etc. The conversations provide invaluable feedback and ideas that inform our work and impact the communities we serve.

-NRP directly engages with people in each community to gain a better understanding of their priorities and support their biggest needs.
-We know access to healthcare is one critical issue in our rural communities, so we engage with rural partners on vaccination events throughout our focus counties.
+We know equity in access to health care is one critical issue in our rural communities, so in our early days, we engaged with rural partners on COVID-19 vaccination events throughout our focus counties.

-Understanding the hurdles to voting and priorities of rural citizens is critical to developing tangible, barrier-breaking solutions that get results.
+Understanding the hurdles to voting and the priorities of rural citizens is critical to developing tangible, barrier-breaking solutions that get results.

 One-on-one conversations with large numbers of infrequent and non-voters in these rural communities are critical.
 Using volunteer and paid canvassers to talk directly to rural residents, we identify the barriers to electoral participation along with key issues and concerns.
 We also phonebank, textbank and use other means to engage in conversations with voters to Get Out The Vote for local, state and federal elections.